MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ### Migrate all – DB backup and restore option

 Similar to most environment types, the default environment is backed up as well.
 These system backups are performed automatically.
-There's no on-demand option for the default environment, so it will require a support request.

-Once backed up, it can be restored into a new environment keeping all the data within Dataverse.
+There's no on-demand option for the default environment, so it requires a support request.
+The backup can be restored into a new environment keeping all the data within Dataverse.
 This option is only to show the reader about its existence and educate the reader on when to consider.
 It shouldn't be pursued as the primary choice, as it would only yield partial migration.

 | **Supported** | **Not fully supported** |
 |---|---|